sgeevar/health-score-calculator/README.md

 How would you improve your code for performance?
 What code would you refactor for readability and maintainability?
 1. Make Metrics loosely coupled with RepoSummery
+2. Read topLimit from command line args
+3. Decouple the formatting for CSV from HealthSummary so that other formats can be supported in future.

 Assumptions
 -----------